-Teaching Environment: The teaching environment is enhanced because of our distinctive culture evidenced by a commitment to: use functional learning environment for all pupils in order to create success; overcome the individual barriers of the children, nurture of gifts & talents in every child, reinforce strong pupil identities through the use of positive and supportive communication and language language; a supportive culture with clear procedural boundaries, high expectations that are both academic & behavioural and productive teamwork between staff, pupils and parents resulting in a shared ‘we believe we can do it mentality’.
+Teaching Environment: The teaching environment is enhanced because of our distinctive culture evidenced by a commitment to: use functional learning environment for all pupils in order to create success; overcome the individual language barriers of the children, nurture of gifts & talents in every child, reinforce strong pupil identities through the use of positive and supportive communication and language; a supportive culture with clear procedural boundaries, high expectations that are both academic & behavioural and productive teamwork between staff, pupils and parents resulting in a shared ‘we believe we can do it mentality’.

 The majority of pupils are good at thinking deeply about their own and others experiences and try to relate them to a clear set of personal values.
 They have a keen interest in ethical issues, act in a principled manner and understand the importance of reassessing values in the light of experience.